 Without this permission record, email providers silently discard the reports.
 If you use a DMARC reporting service, they handle this setup for you.

-ruf = forensic reports (per-failure detail)
+ruf = failure reports (per-failure detail)

 While rua gives you the summary, ruf tries to give you the details: the actual headers (and sometimes body) of individual emails that failed authentication.